-While we’re all thinking about avoiding COVID-19, there’s another disease that hasn’t gone away — and is still stealing lives.
+While we’re all thinking about avoiding COVID-19, there’s another disease that hasn’t gone away — and is still causing heart attack and stealing lives

 According to the CDC, one person dies every 36 seconds in the United States from cardiovascular disease.

 We also know that every year, 200,000 Americans suffer a second heart attack.